mikeyarce/telegram-woo-notifications/Readme.md

 e.g.

-1. Unzip the `telegram-wp-integrations` folder and upload the `telegram-wp-integrations` to the `/wp-content/plugins/` directory.
+1. Unzip the `telegram-woo-notifications` folder and upload the `telegram-woo-notificationss` to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Head to the Settings > Telegram Integrations to activate the integrations.
+3. Head to the Settings > Telegram for Woo to activate the integrations.

 == Screenshots ==